Liverpool

 World Museum

 The World Museum is one of the UK's leading visitor attractions and has been a place to come and learn about different cultures since it was first opened in 1853.
-Discover millions of years of the world's history through thousands of exhibits and hands on activities.
-The galleries lets you experience ancient civilisations and far away continents.
-The award winning Clore Natural HIstory Centre lets you dicover wonders of the natural world and the Ancient Egypt gallery takes you back in time to discover life among the pharaohs of the past.
-You may have to book a ticket before attending which you can do on their website here.
+Discover millions of years of the world's history through thousands of exhibits and hands-on activities.
+The galleries let you experience ancient civilisations and far away continents.
+The award winning Clore Natural History Centre lets you discover wonders of the natural world and the Ancient Egypt gallery takes you back in time to discover life among the pharaohs of the past.

 Walker Art Gallery